opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials.rst

 Welcome to the tutorials of OpenDataSoft!
 =========================================

 This documentation contains all OpenDataSoft tutorials.
 They consist in a sequence of steps leading to the creation of a deliverable using the OpenDataSoft platform.
+Most of the time, the deliverable is an HTML page.

 At the beginning of each tutorial, you will find:

-- the description of the deliverable as well as the list of goals for the tutorial,
-- a difficulty level,
+- the difficulty level,
-- an estimated time needed to complete the tutorial.
+- an estimated time needed to complete the tutorial,
+- the description of the deliverable,
+- and the list of what you will learn through the tutorial.

 .. admonition:: Important
    :class: important